 The Board adopted the DSU Plan effective as of December 11, 2013, as amended on March 25, 2014 and approved by Shareholders on April 29, 2014.
 The DSU Plan was further amended and restated as of June 26, 2020.
 The purpose of the DSU Plan is to promote the alignment of interests between the directors and Shareholders while enabling directors, officers and employees to participate in the long-term success of the Corporation through the grant of DSUs.
 The Board's current policy is that DSUs will be granted to directors, officers and employees.
 Upon vesting, each DSU Award entitles the DSU Participant to receive, subject to adjustment as provided for in the DSU Plan, a lump sum cash payment or, at the Corporation's discretion, Common Shares equal to the whole number of DSUs credited to the DSU Participant plus a cash settlement for any fraction of a DSU.
-For the purposes of the DSU Plan, the value of the DSU on the Settlement Date is the market price, being the volume-weighted average price of the Common Shares on the TSX for the five trading days immediately preceding such Settlement Date, but if the Common Shares did not trade on such trading days, the market price shall be average of the bid and ask prices in respect of the Common Shares at the close of trading on such trading day.
+For the purposes of the DSU Plan, the value of the DSU on the Settlement Date is the market price, being the volume-weighted average price of the Common Shares on the TSX for the five trading days immediately preceding such Settlement Date, but if the Common Shares at the close of trading on such trading day.
 The DSU Plan is posted on the Corporation's website at www.excellonresources.com.